hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-cli.md

 ## Migration best practices

-- For a successful end-to-end migration, follow the post-migration steps in [Migrate from Azure Database for PostgreSQL Single Server to Flexible Server](https://learn.microsoft.com/azure/postgresql/migrate/concepts-single-to-flexible#best-practices).
+For a successful end-to-end migration, follow the post-migration steps in [Migrate from Azure Database for PostgreSQL Single Server to Flexible Server](https://learn.microsoft.com/azure/postgresql/migrate/concepts-single-to-flexible#best-practices).
+After you complete the preceding steps, you can change your application code to point database connection strings to Flexible Server.
+You can then start using the target as the primary database server.